An Overview of Lymphoma Cancer

 - Chest X-Ray, MRI or PET Scan – Using minimal doses of radiation, your doctor will create images to zero in on parts of your body where lymphoma may have spread.

 - Molecular and Blood Tests – Your doctor checks the blood levels and other vital numbers related to the molecular composition of your cells to identify any abnormal cell growth.

 Alternative Treatment for Lymphoma Cancer

 Treatment for cancer depends on your health, personal needs, and the stage that the cancer has progressed.
-Typically, anal cancer is treated with surgery, immunotherapy, or a combination of radiation therapy and chemotherapy.
+Typically, lymphoma cancer is treated with surgery, immunotherapy, or a combination of radiation therapy and chemotherapy.
 However, these types of treatment may leave you and your immune system weak and depleted, preventing you from properly fighting off the cancer cells.